siamaksade/openshift-gitops-getting-started/README.md

         value: openshift-operators
 ```

-Once we have properly configured our ArgoCD deployment to be able to view and manage resources outside of the namespace it is deployed to, we'll begin to deploy ArgoCD managed applications.
+Once we have properly configured our ArgoCD deployment to be able to view and manage resources outside of the namespace it is deployed to, we'll begin to deploy our example applications to ArgoCD.
 In the Argo CD dashboard, click on the **New App** button to add a new Argo CD application that syncs a Git repository containing cluster configurations with the OpenShift cluster.

 Enter the following details and click on **Create**.